 THE USJC EMERGING LEADERS PROGRAMLeading the future of the Japanese American community and the U.S.-Japan relationship.

 What is ELP?

-The TOMODACHI Emerging Leaders Program (ELP) is one of the flagship leadership programs of the U.S.-Japan Council (USJC).
+The USJC Emerging Leaders Program (ELP) is one of the flagship leadership programs of the U.S.-Japan Council (USJC).
 ELP identifies, cultivates, and empowers a new generation of Japanese American leaders to help build the future of USJC, the Japanese American community, and the U.S.-Japan relationship.

 Each year, a new ELP class of Japanese American professionals aged 24-35 is selected from across public and private industry to attend the USJC Annual Conference, participate in leadership education, and become USJC Associate Members.